 If you want to arrange for us to give information to others, or for other people to do things on your behalf, you need to give us consent.
-We accept both written and verbal consent and there are consent forms you can use.
+We accept both written and verbal consent and there is a consent form you can use.

-The Consent for the NDIA to share your information form is used if you want to share your NDIS information with a person or an organisation who you choose.
+The consent for your NDIS information form is used to share your NDIS information with a person or an organisation you choose.

 Examples include:

-The Consent for a third party to act on your behalf form is when you want to give your consent to another person or an organisation (third party) to do things for you with the NDIS.
+You can also use this form when you want to give your consent to another person or an organisation to do things for you with the NDIS.
 You can specify who can do this, for what purpose and for a set period of time.

 The kinds of activities or processes that you can give consent to a third party to do on your behalf could be for requesting:

-- to make administrative changes to your NDIS record, such as updating your contact details, or to update your bank account details.
+• to make administrative changes to your NDIS record, such as updating your contact details, or your bank account details.

 Other examples include: